Back to guides

 Basic authentication

-5. Add the Username and Password and click the Start Scan button
+5. Add the Username and Password, then click the Start Scan button.

 Basic Authentication credentials